 - Use seat heaters to keep warm.
 Seat heaters use less energy than the cabin heater.
-Lowering the cabin temperature and using seat heaters reduces energy consumption (see Operating Climate Controls on page 139). - Slow down your driving and avoid frequent and rapid acceleration. - If your vehicle is equipped with a heat pump (to determine if your vehicle has a heat pump, touch Controls > Software > Additional Vehicle Information), you can improve the efficiency of the cabin heating by reducing your selected acceleration mode (see Acceleration Modes on page 79).
+Lowering the cabin temperature and using seat heaters reduces energy consumption (see Operating Climate Controls on page 151). - Slow down your driving and avoid frequent and rapid acceleration. - You can improve the efficiency of the cabin heating by reducing your selected acceleration mode (see Acceleration Modes on page 85).
 This allows the heat pump system to take more heat from the Battery to efficiently heat the cabin, instead of maintaining the Battery's ability to provide peak acceleration performance.
 This helps to maximize driving efficiency in colder weather.
 Note that when subsequently increasing the acceleration mode, the Battery requires time to warm up before the increased level of acceleration is available.